JianpanHuang/DISC-CEST-EPI/README.md

-This repository contains the code and demo data for distortion self-correction (DISC) for CEST EPI.
+This repository contains the code and demo data for distortion self-correction (DISC) for CEST EPI proposed in the following paper:

+Liu Y, Park SW, Law LH, Wang K, Ju L, Xu J, Chan KWY, Huang J*.
+[Evaluating the effectiveness of distortion self-correction for CEST-EPI](https://doi.org/10.1002/mrm.70048).
+Magnetic Resonance in Medicine 2025.

+If you use the code, please consider citing our paper above.

 This code demonstrates the DISC part of the flowchart shown below:
 <img width="1176" alt="ismrm24_fig1" src="https://github.com/user-attachments/assets/0c4c2f91-8028-459e-a6aa-1fba035265f7" />